 Dr. Mark K. McBeth has been on faculty in the Department of Political Science since January, 1995.
 Historically, his research has focused on public policy, environmental policy, and economic development policy informed by his interdisciplinary interests in both sociology and economics.

 In the 1990s, Mark primarily explored the role of environmental attitudes and economic development policy in rural communities including research on the relationship between the economic composition of a community and the communities environmental attitudes.
 Since 2000, his research has mainly focused on the role of policy narratives in the development, design, and implementation of public policy.

 Recently, NPF researchers were invited to present at an Advocacy Coalition Framework (ACF) conference in Davis, California where the NPF's compatibility both methodologically and theoretically with the ACF was explored.
-Their NPF work regularly appears in the Policy Studies Journal with the most recent piece appearing in the journal in 2011.
+An edited book on the NPF The Science of Stories: Applications of the Narrative Policy Framework (co-edited with Jones and Shanahan) is due in Summer, 2014 and the NPF is scheduled to appear as a chapter in the third edition of Sabatier and Weible's Theories of the Policy Process.
+Their NPF work regularly appears in the Policy Studies Journal with the most recent piece appearing in the journal in 2013.

 - Introduction to American Government

 1. An Angel on the Wind: How Heroic Policy Narratives Shape Policy Realities. (with Elizabeth A. Shanahan and Michael Jones) Policy Studies Journal, 41(3) (2013), 453-483.

 2. Trash or Treasure: Recycling Narratives and Reducing Political Polarisation (with Donna L. Lybecker, Elizabeth Kusko) Environmental Politics, 22(2) (2013), 312-332.